exakat/php-dictionary/dictionary/constant.ini.rst

 There are global constants, which are accessible with their name and their namespaces.
 There are also constants in classes, interfaces, enums and traits.
 Those are called class constant.

-Constants are namespace dependant.
+Constants are namespace dependent.
 They can be imported using the ``use const`` command.

 Constants are usually written in uppercase.